stardrifter.org RefControl WallpaperSync

 There's a test page which will display the referrer that was sent by your browser.
 You can use this to test your installation and settings.

 If you want to see the referrer that Firefox sent for a page, you can enable the status bar display.
-There are three options:
+There are two options:

 • None - Nothing will appear in the statusbar at all.